syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/stackingArea.png)

-### Spline Area Chart
+### Spline area chart

-Spline area chart is mostly used in the case of approximating the intervals with the help of spline curve.
+Spline area chart is mostly used to approximate the intervals with the help of spline curve.
 It is often used when data points are in limited number.

-The following code snippet shows how to select a spline area chart.
+The following code snippet shows how to select a spline area chart:

 {% tabs %}